 2. Outfit a 4×4

-From the western deserts and mountains of North America to the Alaskan frontier, to the Amazon jungles, and even to the Russian tundra, a 4×4 can unlock sights that only a tiny portion of humans can ever say they’ve seen.
+From North America’s western deserts and mountains to the Alaskan frontier, the Amazon jungles, and even the Russian tundra, a 4×4 can unlock sights that only a tiny portion of humans can ever say they’ve seen.

 See Related: Best Places to Visit in Alaska | Top Attractions